skyth3r/Skyth3r.github.io/content/notes/automation-now-blog-post.md

 Last friday, I finally posted the deep dive on my developer website under the title [Automating my /now page](https://akashgoswami.dev/posts/automating-my-now-page/) and decided to cross post it to a few places, including [Hacker News](https://news.ycombinator.com/item?id=41264716#41270859).

-This was my first time posting something I'd written on Hacker News, so I was surprised to find out that I eneded up hitting the front page of Hacker News as the third post in the list.
+This was my first time posting something I'd written on Hacker News, so I was surprised to find out that I ended up hitting the front page of Hacker News as the third post in the list.

 ![A screenshot showing my post listed as the third item on the front page of Hacker news along side with web analytics data from Plausible showing that the post has received over 9k views](/notes/automate_now_stats.png)